Learn About the Latest Treatments Available to Bryn Mawr, Newtown Square, Main Line, and Philadelphia Residents

 To check for skin cancer, your dermatologist will perform a thorough examination of your skin for changes that are likely to be cancerous or pre-cancerous.
 A detailed personal and family history of skin cancer will be obtained and reviewed.
 Regular skin exams are your best option for detecting and treating skin cancer at its earliest stages.

 If suspicious lesions are found on examination, a biopsy will be taken for pathology testing.
-Once your dermatologist reviews the pathology report, the best treatment options will be discussed with you.
+Once your dermatologist reviews the pathology report and provides a diagnosis, the best treatment options will be discussed with you.

 If you think you have skin cancer, visit your dermatologist.
-Early intervention is the key to successful skin cancer treatment.
+Early intervention is the key to successful treatment.